MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 Multi-repo requires a bit more day-to-day maintenance to align the revisions of your dependencies (either submodules or manifests), but you retain the independence of individual projects.

-With monorepo you have to pay upfront costs (and some maintenance overhead) to manage dependencies between your projects.
+With monorepo you have to pay the upfront costs (and some maintenance overhead) to manage dependencies between your projects.
 It may sound trivial, but you'll have to trade-off somewhere:
-* should every dependency use latest version? sure
+* should every dependency use the latest version? sure
-* should every change in a dependency trigger rebuild of all users? maybe
+* should every change in a dependency trigger a rebuild for all downstream projects? maybe
 * should every PR run unit tests? sure
 * should every PR run functional tests? sure
 * should every PR run integration tests? uhhh maybe
-* should every PR run end-to-end tests?
-I guess
+* should every PR run end-to-end tests? maybe not

 There's no silver bullet, it's always some trade-off:
-* Do you want to gate the development until your <insert test type> passes?
-Sometimes, but probably not always
+* do you want to gate the development until your <insert test type> passes? sometimes, but probably not always
-* Do you want to gate the development of your dependency because of another component's flaky tests?
-Not really
+* do you want to gate the development of your dependency because of another component's flaky tests? not really
-* Do you want to never run <insert test type>?
-Not really, I need to know when I fix downstream things
+* do you want to never run <insert test type>? not really, you need to know when you fix downstream tests

 ## So how to CI with all of that?

 I prefer to separate "development" and "integration" workflows.

 "Development" is the shortest path for a change to be contributed.
-It could be associated with some feature, but may not necessarily deliver the full feature.
+It could be associated with some feature, but may not necessarily deliver the feature in full.
 Most of the time it's some incremental improvement or bug fixing.
 `Required` checks usually reflect the "Development" quality gates.
 Metrics would be different from project to project, but in general we want to gate the development only if some minimal required testing fails.